ghaiklor/iterm-fish-fisher-osx/README.md

 - Nerd fonts (Powerline patched font)
 - Fish shell with installed Oh My Fish framework
 - Theme `budspencer` with enabled Vi mode
-- A lot of plugins for simplifying your daily routine: generating LICENSE file; completion for git flow, brew, node_modules, etc; plugin for jumping between your project folders via one command; etc... (for a full list of plugins refer [here](#install-themes-and-plugins))
+- A lot of plugins for simplifying your daily routine: generating LICENSE file; completion for git, brew, node_modules, etc; plugin for jumping between your project folders via one command; etc... (for a full list of plugins refer [here](#install-themes-and-plugins))

 ## Automatic Installation